 Sample Careers for Creators

-How Do I Find the Right Creating Career?
+How Do I Find the Right Artistic Career?

 The most popular careers have been classified according to their interest area, so once you know you're a Creator, you can match yourself with Creating careers.

-If you take a professional-quality career interests inventory, then careers will be suggested to you based on your personal interest profile.
-However, you can also do a simple search for careers that match the Creating interest area.
+If you take a good quality career interests inventory, then careers will be suggested to you based on your personal interest profile.
+Or, you can do a search for careers that match the Creating interest area.

 Remember that not all Creating careers will be right for you.
 Most careers combine one, two, or even three interest areas, so it is important that your interests match all aspects of a job.
 You will need to have an idea of your interest level in all 6 interest areas to make the best choice.